-Table 2: Project's long-term impacts and target groups
+${\it Table~2: Project's~long-term~impacts~and~target~groups}$

-Long term impact Target groups / potential beneficiaries Quantitative indicators Qualitative indicators Growing importance of art therapy education enhanced curricula art therapy education Feedback from academic staff, students, and community Increased role of Open Educational Resources in Partner Countries Academic staff, students, learners Number of documents in the portal, number of OER users Feedback from OER users art therapy Centre at each partner Students/staff/technician Number of HEI staff & Students trained Number of Staff involved in knowledge exchange.
+Long term impact Target groups / potential beneficiaries Quantitative indicators Qualitative indicators Growing importance of art therapy education enhanced curricula Academic staff, students, community Number of new study programs and course modules Feedback from academic staff, students, and community Increased role of Open Educational Resources in Partner Countries Academic staff, students, learners Number of documents in the portal, number of OER users Feedback from OER users art therapy Centre at each partner Students / staff / technician Number of HEI staff & Students trained Number of Staff involved in knowledge exchange.
 Number of staff Ratio trained /untrained HEI staff & Students Satisfaction on material delivered (survey).
 Satisfaction on consultation delivered.
 Increased awareness of art therapy education role in education of students especially those with special needs.
-Academic, community of partner institutions and external stakeholders involved (Educational Experts, decision makers, parents) Number of participants in project's activities (seminars, trainings etc. Feedback from academic community and external stakeholders Improved employability graduates students with art therapy education skills % of students finding working opportunities Innovative professional profile in line with the labour market needs Platform for innovation due to sharing, and collaboration in best practices Yearly new courses added to the platform as part of practices in partner universities in evaluating and recruiting new staff Sustainable platform as hob for excellent teaching and learning resources Public website All participants and stakeholders Number of visitors Number of single connections Number of page visited Number of access to the database Average time visit on a single page % of page visit % of database consultation increase/time
+Academic, community of partner institutions and external stakeholders involved (Educational Experts, decision makers, parents) Number of participants in project's activities (seminars, trainings etc. Feedback from academic community and external stakeholders Improved employability graduates students with art therapy education skills % of students finding working opportunities Innovative professional profile in line with the labour market needs Platform for innovation due to sharing, and collaboration in best practices Professors, and students Yearly new courses added to the platform as part of practices in partner universities in evaluating and recruiting new staff Sustainable platform as hob for excellent teaching and learning resources Public website All participants and stakeholders Number of visitors Number of single connections Number of page visited Average time visit on a single page % of page visit % of database consultation increase/time